Kucharssim/WALD-EM/documents/Object_oriencted_behavior.md

 ![](Object_oriencted_behavior_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-The ellipses with demarkate objects on the scene.
+The ellipses demarkate objects on the scene (based on their specified widths and heights).

 ## Model specification